Edgar Cayce - Clairvoyant Healing

 Clairvoyant Healing

 In 1900 Cayce was working as a salesman for an insurance company when he contracted laryngitis.
 He was unable to work because of this and the doctors told him he would never completely recover his voice.
-Insurance salesmen often went door to door, and even though they could leave business cards with potential clients, they certainly needed to be able to speak clearly and explain the policy options.
 In desperation he turned to local amateur hypnotist Al Layne for advice.
 In a trance it is alleged that Edgar was able to describe the conditions which had caused a partial paralysis of his vocal cords, and was also able to prescribe a cure which involved restoring increased circulation to the inoperative muscles and nerves.
 During the next twenty minutes his upper chest and throat became a fiery red.
 Edgar instructed Layne to order his circulation to return to normal, and when he came out of the trance a few minutes later, his voice was completely restored.

 Without any medical whatsoever Cayce went on to perfect this 'healing' ability to help others, though it is important to remember that he claimed not to heal, but to diagnose and then offer a course of treatment that might lead to a cure.